Itihas (2002 film)

 Itihas (English: The History) (ইতিহাস) is a 2002 Bangladeshi film starring Kazi Maruf as the protagonist.
 He received a Bangladesh National Film Award for Best Actor for his performance in the film.
 It also stars Ratna, Moushumi and Kazi Hayat.

+Premise

+A college boy is framed for drug dealing by a political leader and a corrupt cop.This incident uproots his normal,simple life and he starts walking on the path that he is accused of.